-The GCTS Handbook is edited annually and is available online in a PDF version on the TST website in August.
+The Graduate Conjoint Degree Handbook is edited annually and is available online in a PDF version on the TST website in August.
 Students are strongly advised to consult the PDF regularly to keep informed of any changes.
-While the college Graduate Directors are available to provide advice and guidance, it must be clearly understood that the ultimate responsibility rests with the student for completeness and correctness of program requirements and observance of regulations and deadlines.
+While College Graduate Directors are available to provide advice and guidance, it must be clearly understood that the ultimate responsibility rests with the student for completeness and correctness of program requirements and observance of regulations and deadlines.
 Students are responsible for seeking guidance from a responsible officer if they are in any doubt; misunderstanding or advice received from another student will not be accepted as cause for dispensation from any regulation, deadline, program, or degree requirement.
 The GCTS Conjoint Degree Handbook describes the conjoint PhD and MA graduate degrees available at Toronto School of Theology.
 It also contains policies and procedures related to graduate studies.
 Degree regulations for the conjoint Doctor of Theology (ThD) or the St. Michael's College Doctor of Philosophy (PhD) are contained in the ThD/PhD (USMC) Handbook.
 Degree regulations for the St. Michael's College Master of Arts (MA) in Theology are contained in the MA Handbook.
-Degree regulations for the conjoint Master of Theology (ThM) are contained in the ThM Handbook.